avgaltsev/telegram-bot-api/README.md

 Telegram Bot API
 ================

-This is a comprehensive Telegram Bot API written in TypeScript.
+This is an accurate and comprehensive Telegram Bot API written in TypeScript.
 It provides a full up-to-date list of methods and types defined by the [official documentation](https://core.telegram.org/bots/api).

 Using the API
 -------------